 2. Perforated holes that allow water to enter rain gutters yet keep tree particles out.
 Debris from oak trees, helicopters from maple trees and also pine needles find it extremely tough to enter little perforated holes.
 If some particles do enter through the perforated hole, they are tiny enough to be washed out with the downspout.

 3. Seek seamless gutter guards that sit level in the gutter and are not noticeable from the ground.
-They are ideal for both shingle as well as steel roofing systems and will not need to fit under the shingles.
+They are ideal for both tile as well as steel roofing systems and will not need to fit under the shingles.

 4. A rain gutter guard needs to allow you to visually evaluate your seamless gutter by merely looking in.
 They should also function to keep birds and various insects from nesting there.